Market & comparison education

 Orena press kit; Orena comparison hub

-The reader wants practical context about "Why wellness app privacy should be judged with fair criteria" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Fair criteria: wellness app privacy" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step